csabapalfi/awesome-pagespeed-metrics/README.md

 ### First Meaningful Paint (FMP)

-First Meaningful Paint measures when the primary content of a page is visible.
+First Meaningful Paint measures **when the primary content of a page is visible**.
 It's essentially the paint after which the biggest above-the-fold layout change has happened, and web fonts have loaded.

 * Lab: Lighthouse
 * Field: N/A